Managing medical records has become a subject of frustration for healthcare providers and facilities alike, and for numerous reasons.

 Not only does this mitigate the possibility of noncompliance and the financial costs and reputational risks associated with it, it also facilitates the advancement of telemedicine, as the portals can be accessed from anywhere there is an internet connection.

 Without these document management security features, mobile health and convenient patient care will be difficult to actualize.

 Managing Medical Records to Scale Back on Uncompensated Care

 Point of service healthcare collections are on the rise, and although consumers aren’t free of blame in this equation, the patient costs associated with healthcare are partially responsible.

 Although competition and privatization have lowered prices in some sectors of healthcare, uncompensated care remains an issue in healthcare clinics and facilities.

-This phenomenon incentivizes facilities to scale back on costs without damaging the patient experience in as many unique ways as possible, which becomes increasingly difficult to do as many of these instances of uncompensated care are written off as unclaimable or detracted from the profit section on the bottom line.
+This phenomenon incentivizes facilities to scale back on costs without damaging the patient experience in as many ways as possible, which becomes increasingly difficult to do as many of these instances of uncompensated care are written off as unclaimable.

 In addition to helping hospital administrators keep better tabs on the costs incurred from uncompensated care, document management solutions enable healthcare facilities and providers to lower administrative costs without cutting back on providers’ pay rates or reducing the quality of patient care.

 Any document-intensive process in a healthcare facility that is conducted manually (or digitally and ineffectively, as is the case with most EMR or EHR solutions), will absorb valuable time in the day.
 As an increasing number of patients are expected to wait for provider services with an increased patient load, it’s no wonder that paper-dependent processes waste at least 33% of the average physician’s time.

 Allied health is becoming an increasingly important part of managing medical records in the broader healthcare context.